adeeconometrics/ProgrammingLanguages/php/php.md

 ```
 To access an instance of class, arrow operator is used `->` e.g. `object->method();`.
 Note that static methods and properties inside the class may be accessed without instantiating the class.

----
-### Function and Variables

-PHP supports first-class citizen functions, which means we can compose functions that map into other functions indefinitely.
-There are different